ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema1-introduccion/build-tools.md

 *   [Vinyl.isCustomProp()](https://gulpjs.com/docs/en/api/vinyl-iscustomprop)

-## Executing shell commands with gulp
+## Examples of how to execute shell commands with gulp

 ### En gulp 4.0